xxiaoweii/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Helps students to consolidate profiles of professors, teaching assistants (TAs), and fellow classmates, within a single platform
+* Helps students to consolidate profiles of professors, teaching assistants (TAs), and their fellow classmates, within a single platform
 * Compact and easy to navigate
-* Students can save time and energy that would otherwise be spent searching for scattered and hard-to-access essential academic contacts
+* Students can save time and energy that would otherwise be spent searching for scattered and hard-to-access essential college information
 * Features an intuitive and user-friendly interface, making it convenient for users to quickly find the information they need